-CLOSED LOOP (701BDC and 703BDC) TRIMPOT ADJUSTMENTS
+CLOSED LOOP (701BDC) TRIMPOT ADJUSTMENTS

-- 1. Adjust the Maximum speed trimpot (MAX) to 50% CW rotation. - 2.
+- 1. Set Maximum speed trimpot (MAX) from fully CCW to 60% CW rotation. - 2.
 Set Closed Loop Gain trimpot to the fully CW position. - 3.
 Advance your speedpot to the fully CW position.
 The motor should now be rotating at its maximum speed. - 4.
 Slowly rotate the Closed Loop Gain trimpot CCW until the motor speed decreases slightly, then rotate the trimpot back CW just enough to return the motor to full speed. - 5.
-Refer to the Open Loop Trimpot section above for Minimum Speed (MIN) and Current Limit (CUR LIM) trimpot adjustments. - If your motor doesn't reach its maximum speed with the speedpot and the gain pot fully CW, rotate the MAX trimpot CW until it does.
+Refer to the Open Loop Trimpot section above for Minimum Speed (MIN) and Current Limit (CUR LIM) trimpot adjustments. - If your motor doesn't reach its maximum speed with the speedpot fully CW, rotate the MAX trimpot CW until it does.
 Proceed with step 4. - If you rotate the Closed Loop Gain trimpot fully CCW and the motor speed doesn't decrease, rotate the MAX trimpot CCW just enough to make the speed decrease slightly.
 Then rotate the Closed Loop Gain trimpot CW just enough to return the motor to full speed.